ibbles/LearningUnrealEngine/Unit tests source notes.md

 Test plugins must be enabled before the tests can be run.
 Top Menu Bar > Edit > Plugins.
+Which test plugins?
-Restart Unreal Enditor after enabling or disabling plugins.
+Restart Unreal Editor after enabling or disabling plugins.
-Run tests from the Session Frontent, Automation tab.
+Run tests from the Session Frontend, Automation tab.
 Top Menu Bar > Window > Test Automation.
 At least one plugin with tests must be enabled for this to show up.
-There is also a stand-alone binary for the Session Frontent, called the Unreal Frontend.
+There is also a stand-alone binary for the Session Frontend, called `UnrealFrontend`.

 Tests are run from the command line with the following command:
 ```